strawberry-graphql/strawberry/docs/guides/authentication.md

 # Authentication

-Authentication is the process of verifying that a user is "whom they claim to be" and should be handled by the framework you are using.
+Authentication is the process of verifying that a user is whom they claim to be and should be handled by the framework you are using.
 Some already have a built-in authentication system (like Django); others, you have to provide it manually.
 It's not Strawberry's responsibility to authenticate the user, but it can provide some surroundings to the real authentication process.
-It's also very important to not confuse authentication with authorization: authorization determines "what an authenticated user is allowed to do or which data he/she can access to".
+It's also very important to not confuse authentication with authorization: authorization determines what an authenticated user is allowed to do or which data he/she can access to.
 In Strawberry, this is done with [`Permissions` classes](./permissions.md).

 Let's see how to put toghether these concepts with an example.
 First, we define a `login`